-Harry Josephine Giles / Aitch is from Orkney, Scotland, and is a writer and performer.
+Harry Josephine Giles is from Orkney, Scotland, and is a writer and performer.
 They have lived on four islands, each larger than the last.
 They trained in Theatre Directing (MA with Merit, East 15 Acting School, 2010) and Sustainable Development (MA 1st Class, University of St Andrews, 2009) and their work generally happens in the crunchy places where performance and politics get muddled up.

 As a performer, Harry has been featured in the SPILL National Platform, and programmed by festivals and venues including the Ovalhouse, Forest Fringe and Sprint.
-Their performance lecture This is not a riot toured to Italy in 2012, and their one-to-one show What We Owe has toured European festivals 2013-17, including in Slovenia, Latvia and Romania..
-What We Owe was listed in the Guardian’s “Best of the Edinburgh Fringe” round-up in the “But is it art?” section.
+Their performance lecture This is not a riot toured to Italy in 2012, and their one-to-one show What We Owe has toured European festivals 2013-17, including in Slovenia, Latvia and Romania.
+What We Owe was also listed in the Guardian’s “Best of the Edinburgh Fringe” 2014 round-up — in the “But is it art?” section.
 They also do vocals in the punk band Fit To Work.
 Their current touring show is Drone, a poetry, video and sound show about technology, gender and anxiety.

 As a poet, Harry has toured North America, given feature performances at venues from the Bowery Poetry Club to the Soho Theatre; hosted events at festivals from StAnza to Edinburgh’s Hogmanay, won multiple slams including the UK Student Slam (2008), the BBC Scotland Slam (2009), the Glasgow Slam (2010); and been published in journals including Magma, Gutter, PANK and New Writing Scotland.
 They won the IdeasTap National Poetry Competition in 2012, and their first collection Tonguit (Freight Books) was shortlisted for both the Edward Morgan Poetry Award (2014) and the Forward Prize for Best First Collection (2016).
 Their most recent publication is The Games (Outspoken Press, 2018).
 Other publications include the pamphlets Visa Wedding (2012) and Oam (Stewed Rhubarb), and text art oddities including a box of postcards (Farmform, 2014), a map of games (Casual Games for Casual Hikers, 2015), and a hypertext multimedia mash-up (Trump/Pattinson, 2017).
 Harry Josephine is currently undetaking a PhD at te Universty of Stirling in Creative Writing, with a focus on minority language poetry.